Second Home Mortgage | Requirements & Guide 2025

 Home equity loan

 These are loans against the equity you’ve built up in your primary residence.
 Home equity loans can provide a lump sum of money that can be used for the down payment or even to cover the full cost of the second home.
 However, they typically come with higher interest rates than first mortgages.
+Keep in mind, your lender will use your first home as collateral.
+So you risk foreclosure of your home, should you be unable to repay the second mortgage.

 HELOC

-A home equity line of credit (HELOC) provides a flexible means to borrow against the equity of your primary residence.
+A home equity line of credit (HELOC) provides a flexible financing option to borrow against the equity of your primary residence.
 It functions similarly to a credit card; you have a specified credit limit and can borrow up to this amount.
 As you repay the borrowed sum, your credit line is replenished.
-This financing option offers a useful way to generate funds for your second home.
+HELOCs offer a useful way to generate funds for your second home but come with risks, as they are secured against your primary residence.

 FAQ: Second home mortgage requirements